..

 Many homeowners vacate their homes while work is ongoing because of the inconvenience of building noise, dust, and a lack of privacy.
 It's important not to have to deal with all the mess and confusion while still trying to be mindful of the renovation work in progress, especially in these challenging times.

-Renovation Period
+Renovation period

 It's best to move out if the renovations are going to take weeks or months.
 Doing so guarantees that you or a professional will complete your project more quickly, and you will save money on labour costs.
 Most couples without children prefer to stay back during the renovation, especially for small-scale projects.